Wuraola-Adebisi/Halcyon/README.md

 ## What I Learned
 This project taught me two things above everything else — patience and standards.

 Patience, because multi-page sites require you to think systemically.
-A change in one place ripples across ten files.
 A design decision made on page one has consequences on page six.
 You cannot rush that kind of thinking.

 Standards because working with client-supplied images — fixed resolution, varied proportions, real constraints — forced me to find CSS solutions that respected the assets rather than broke them.
-The easy answer is always to stretch and crop.
-The right answer takes longer. assets rather than broke them.
-The easy answer is always to stretch and crop.
-The right answer takes longer.

 This is the project I am most proud of.